duyu09/Audio-Management_Core/README.md

-# Copyright Statement of Audio-Management_Core(Python source files)
+# Copyright Statement of Audio Management Core (Python source files)

 Copyright (c) 2022 Qilu University of Technology, School of Computer Science and Technology, Class of Software Engineering (Software Development) 21-1 Duyu.
 (No.202103180009).